LaughingBubba/pubmed-local/README.md

 Assumptions:
 - Running on M1 platform (if not, change `pubmed_db_docker_platform` value in `.env` to `linux/amd64`)
 - Docker Engine is already installed
+- Node 17.3 or up (but probs will work on earlier versions)

 Steps:
 - Install node